akka/akka/akka-docs/src/main/paradox/stream/stream-composition.md

 Java
 :   @@snip [CompositionDocTest.java]($code$/java/jdocs/stream/CompositionDocTest.java) { #partial-graph }

 The only new addition is the return value of the builder block, which is a `Shape`.
-All graphs (including `Source`, `BidiFlow`, etc) have a shape, which encodes the *typed* ports of the module.
+All operators (including `Source`, `BidiFlow`, etc) have a shape, which encodes the *typed* ports of the module.
 In our example there is exactly one input and output port left, so we can declare it to have a `FlowShape` by returning an instance of it.
 While it is possible to create new `Shape` types, it is usually recommended to use one of the